Putim: Sights

 The main landmark of Putim is the Church of Saint Lawrence.
 It is an early Gothic building from the second half of the 13th century.
-There are several valuable houses built in the folk baroque style.
+There are several valuable houses built in the folk Baroque style.

 In literature

-In one chapter of the novel The Good Soldier Švejk the author describes how Švejk in Putim meets up with a local gendarmerie officer, who is constantly drunk and who mistakes Švejk for a Russian spy.
+In one chapter of the novel The Good Soldier Švejk the author Jaroslav Hašek describes how Švejk in Putim meets up with a local gendarmerie officer, who is constantly drunk and who mistakes Švejk for a Russian spy.
 The first statue of Švejk in the Czech Republic was unveiled in Putim in 2014.

-Putim was also nationwide popularized by the novel of Jindřich Šimon Baar Jan Cimbura.
+Putim was also nationwide popularised by the novel of Jindřich Šimon Baar Jan Cimbura.